Academic Catalog

 Advanced Standing by Transfer of Credit

 Chamberlain evaluates transfer courses from an institution accredited by an organization recognized by the Council for Higher Education Accreditation (CHEA) or the U.S. Department of Education.
-Official foreign transcripts must be evaluated by a NACES-approved evaluating agency or Chamberlain's internal Global Transcript Evaluation Services.
+Foreign transcripts must be evaluated by a NACES-approved evaluating agency or Chamberlain's internal Global Transcript Evaluation Services.
 Chamberlain may require a catalog, syllabus or additional material.

 Transfer of courses are considered on an individual basis.
-Official transcripts from previously attended institutions are required and the course(s) must be comparable in level and content to the course for which the student receives credit.
+Transcripts from previously attended institutions are required and the course(s) must be comparable in level and content to the course for which the student receives credit.
 The evaluation includes an analysis of how the courses accepted in transfer meet specific course requirements in the curriculum.
 Chamberlain does not accept transfer credit for general life experiences, transitional studies coursework and courses taken on a pass/fail basis.

 Undergraduate Transfer Credit Requirements Only

-• A grade of “B-” or higher is required for all anatomy and physiology, microbiology and nursing transfer credits (pre-licensure only).
-A grade of “C” or higher is required for all other transfer credits.
+• A grade of “B-” or higher is required for all nursing transfer credits, if a grade equivalent to a “C+” or lower is earned in any component of the course, transfer credit will not be awarded (pre-licensure only).1 A grade of “C”2 or higher is required for all other transfer credits, including science transfer credits.3

 1